qaul/qaul.net/rust/clients/cli/README.md

 # qaul-cli

-**qaul CLI client**
+**qaul RPC CLI client**

-This client can:

-* discover other nodes in the same network via mdns
-* connect to remote nodes via the internet overlay network.
-* list the network structure & display router state
-* create user accounts
-* publish, distribute and display feed-messages via floodsub protocol to all other nodes in the network.
+This CLI client starts libqaul in an own thread, and uses the protobuf RPC interface to communicate with libqaul.

 ## Run qaul-cli